Byron/gitoxide/README.md

       * [ ] includeIf
   * [x] write
     * keep comments and whitespace, and only change lines that are affected by actual changes, to allow truly non-destructive editing
+  * [ ] `Config` type which integrates multiple files into one interface to support system, user and repository levels for config files
   * [x] API documentation
     * [x] Some examples